Money Changes Everything: Critical reception

 Stewart Mason of AllMusic praised Lauper's cover version, stating that the song's arrangement "is brighter, sharper and much more commercial than the Brains' rather weedy, comparatively lo-fi and dullish take on their own song."
 He further praised Lauper's singing abilities, particularly the long note she holds at the climax of the song.
 Billboard described the song as "hard rock meets hard realities" and designated it as one of the new releases with the greatest chart potential.
 Cash Box called the song "a hard rocking effort which forgoes any novel vocal twist" that provides "a sad look at the realities of cash and its effects."

-Music video

-A live video was directed by Phil Tuckett and produced by Alan Saperstein of NFL Films Entertainment at The Summit in Houston on Oct.
-10, 1984.
+In Peru's most prestigious radio station, Radio Panamericana, "Money Changes Everything" was in the Top 20 year end charts.